Cyrus Avery spends most of the year working with an appointed committee to stitch together hundreds of existing roads into the new system.

 February 4, 1927 – The U.S. 66 Highway Association was formed in Tulsa, Oklahoma, and the road’s lifetime name, “The Main Street of America,” was born.

-Dixie’s Trucker’s Home established in McLean, Illinois.
+Dixie’s Trucker’s Home was established in McLean, Illinois.

 The Ariston Café opens for business at its new location on Route 66 in Litchfield, Illinois.

-July 29, 1929 – Taking 2 ½ years to build at a cost of some $2.5 million, the Chain of Rocks Bridge in St. Louis, Missouri opens to traffic.
+July 29, 1929 – Taking 2 ½ years to build at the cost of some $2.5 million, the Chain of Rocks Bridge in St. Louis, Missouri, opens to traffic.
 It closed in 1968.

-By the 1930s more than 250,000 vines were producing grapes along Route 66 near Rosati, Missouri.
+By the 1930s, more than 250,000 vines produced grapes along Route 66 near Rosati, Missouri.

-Odell Standard Oil Station established in Odell, Illinois.
+Odell Standard Oil Station was established in Odell, Illinois.
 It was closed in 1975 but still stands as a museum today.